TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_lwip_tcpclient.md

 <tr>
     <td>Mdio Manual Mode Enable
-    <td>TI Networking / Enet (CPSW)
+    <td>TI Networking / Enet (CPSW) / MDIO Config
-    <td>Flag to enable MDIO manual mode in example.
-Driver support for Manual mode is enabled, so this parameter configures manual mode in the example.
+    <td>Flag to enable MDIO manual mode in example.\n Driver support for Manual mode is enabled, so this parameter configures manual mode in the example.
-    <td>Default is true.
-If your silicon is affected with errata <a href="https://www.ti.com/lit/er/sprz457e/sprz457e.pdf" target="_blank">i2329— MDIO interface corruption</a>, then TI suggests to use MDIO_MANUAL_MODE as software workaround.
+    <td>Default is true.\n If your silicon is affected with errata <a href="https://www.ti.com/lit/er/sprz457e/sprz457e.pdf" target="_blank">i2329— MDIO interface corruption</a>, then TI suggests to use MDIO_MANUAL_MODE as software workaround.
 </tr>

 \cond SOC_AM64X || SOC_AM243X || SOC_AM263X || SOC_AM263PX || SOC_AM261X
 <tr>
     <td>Disable Mac Port1, Disable Mac Port2
-    <td>TI Networking / Enet (CPSW)
+    <td>TI Networking / Enet (CPSW) / MAC Port Config
     <td>Select which port to disable.
-    <td>Default is Port1 enabled.
-If both Port1 and Port 2 are enabled, any port can be used and  if operating in switch mode, it enables traffic switching between the two ports.
+    <td>Default is Port1 enabled.\n If both Port1 and Port 2 are enabled, any port can be used and  if operating in switch mode, it enables traffic switching between the two ports.
 </tr>
 \endcond

 <tr>
     <td>Enable Packet Pool Allocation
-    <td>TI Networking / Enet (CPSW)
+    <td>TI Networking / Enet (CPSW) / Packet Pool Config
     <td>Flag to enable packet buffer memory allocation from enet utils library.
 It should be disabled to avoid utils memory wastage, in case application allots packet via other mechanism.
-    <td>Default is true.
-If enabled size of pkt pool size depends on 'Large Pool Packet Size', 'Large Pool Packet Count', 'Medium Pool Packet Size', 'Medium Pool Packet Count', 'Small Pool Packet Size' and 'Small Pool Packet Count'.
+    <td>Default is true.\n If enabled, size of pkt pool size depends on 'Large Pool Packet Size', 'Large Pool Packet Count', 'Medium Pool Packet Size', 'Medium Pool Packet Count', 'Small Pool Packet Size' and 'Small Pool Packet Count'.
 EnetMem_allocEthPkt API uses this memory to allocate the DMA Ethernet packet.
 </tr>

 <tr>
     <td>Only Enable Packet Info Allocation
     <td>TI Networking / Enet (CPSW)
     <td>Flag to allocate only the DMA Packet Info structures, this does not include the buffer memory.
 This is useful when the buffer memory is internally allocated by the application.
 (Ex- Lwip pools)
-    <td>Default is true.
-If enabled "PktInfoMem Only Count" determines the number of additional DMA Packet Info structures allocated.
+    <td>Default is true.\n If enabled, "PktInfoMem Only Count" determines the number of additional DMA Packet Info structures allocated.
 EnetMem_allocEthPktInfoMem uses this memory to allocate empty DMA Packet Info structures.
 </tr>

 <tr>
     <td>Number of Tx Packet
     <td>TI Networking / Enet (CPSW) / DMA channel config
     <td>No of Tx packets required for DMA channel
-    <td>Default is 16.
-For LwIP example, the Tx packet buffer memory is internally allocated in lwippools.h.
+    <td>Default is 16.\n For LwIP example, the Tx packet buffer memory is internally allocated in lwippools.h.
 Only the DMA Pkt Info structures are allocated via sysCfg, so this number should match the "PktInfoMem Only Count" described in the above item.
 To increase the Tx packet count, user needs to update the number correspondingly at "PktInfoMem Only Count" and lwippools.h and build the libs.
 </tr>

 <tr>
     <td>Number of Rx Packet
     <td>TI Networking / Enet (CPSW) / DMA channel config
     <td>No of Rx packets required for DMA channel
-    <td>Default is 32.
-It contributes to the size of Pkt Mem Pool, DMA ring buffer and accessories size.
+    <td>Default is 32.\n It contributes to the size of Pkt Mem Pool, DMA ring buffer and accessories size.
 Rx packet buffer memory is completely mananged with application sysCfg, this is done by using Rx custom Pbuf in LwIP.
 </tr>

 <tr>
     <td>Netif instance
     <td>TI Networking / Enet (CPSW) / LWIP Interface config
-    <td>No of netifs allocated by the example
-    <td>Only one netif should be set to default when more than one netif is allocated.
+    <td>No of netifs allocated by the example.\n Only one netif should be set to default when more than one netif is allocated.
 </tr>
 </table>